mjbarnes/git-tutorial/Readme.md

 Follow the [generating SSH key](https://help.github.com/articles/generating-ssh-keys "generating SSH key") instructions provided by GitHub.

 # Git Basics workshop
-In this Git basic workshop we will learn how to initialize and check out local reposiroty's status.
-We'll add and remove documents to the repository's index.
-We'll wrap up the basic workshop by commiting our changes to the repository and reviewing the commit log.
+This workshop will walk through the basics of initializing a repository `$ git init` , checking the repository status `$ git status`, adding files to a repository `$ git add`, commiting changes to the repository `$ git commit` and finally reviewing the repository log `$ git log`.

+We will start by creating a local repository.
+Git is a decentralized version control system which means that to use Git we do not have to connect our repository to a central repository store unless we want to.
+We will being by turning a normal file directory into a Git repository.
+We will then move forward by adding files to the local cache and then once we are comfortable with the changes that we've made we will or commit the files to the local repository.

+To proceed with this workshop you will need to have Git installed and configured.
+All command line commands will always be displayed with a `$` followed by the command.
+For example `$ git init` means from the command line run `git init`.

-* Create a new local repository
+1. Create a new local repository
-    * Create a new directory `IntroductionToGit`
+    a.
+Create a new directory `IntroductionToGit`
-    * Navigate into `IntroductionToGit`
+    b.
+Navigate into `IntroductionToGit`
-    * `$ git init`
+    c.
+Use `git init` to initialize the directory and convert it into a Git repository `$ git init`
     <pre>
     C:\git\IntroductionToGit> git init
     Initialized empty Git repository in C:/git/IntroductionToGit/.git/
     </pre>
-    * `$ git status`
+    d.
+Now that we have initialized our Git repository lets view the repository status `$ git status`
     <pre>
     C:\git\IntroductionToGit [master]> git status
     \# On branch master